TahaMahmood24/EmperorTaha/README.md

 - 🔭 I used to work at Daraz - an e-commerce company based in South Asia

-- 🌱 I’m currently the Llama2 - an open source large language model
+- 🌱 I’m currently learning Llama2 - an open-source large language model